-A public hearing will be held on (day of week), (date), at (time), or soon thereafter, in the City Council Hearing Room, 8527 Lone Tree Pkwy., City of Lone Tree, CO 80124, [or other designated place, if applicable] for a change in zoning from (zone district) to (zone district).
+A public hearing will be held on (day of week), (date), at (time), or soon thereafter, in the City Council Hearing Room, 8527 Lone Tree Pkwy., City of Lone Tree, CO-80124, [or other designated place, if applicable] for a change in zoning from (zone district) to (zone district).
 The subject property is located approximately (distance and direction from nearest major intersection).
 For more information, call the Community Development Department [list the phone number provided by the City].

 File Name and Number:

+no riamo ana riambor.

-Legal Description:
+egal Description:

 Application Date:

+трривалон вале.

-Published in (newspaper) (date)
+Published in (newspaper) (data)